Buyer’s Guide: Video Tripods. Things You Should Know

 3. Tripod Legs

 Tripod leg features are more straightforward and less complicated than the head.
-What leg choice comes down to is the type of metal, number of leg tubes, locking mechanisms, and feet grips.
+Leg choice depends on the type of metal, the number of leg tubes, locking mechanisms, and foot grips.

 The biggest construction (and price) choice between tripod legs is whether they are aluminum or carbon fiber.

-Aluminum is lightweight, and it can take a beating.
-For smaller cameras and quick, mobile jobs where you’re packing up and heading to multiple locations, this is a good choice.
+Aluminum is lightweight and can withstand a beating.
+It is a good choice for smaller cameras and quick, mobile jobs where you pack up and head to multiple locations.
 It usually doesn’t break the bank or your back.

-Keep in mind though, that lighter doesn’t always mean better.
-If you end up having to carry an extra sandbag to tie down your carbon fiber tripod because it’s too light in windy conditions, you might have been better off with an aluminum tripod instead.
+Keep in mind, though, that lighter doesn’t always mean better.
+If you have to carry an extra sandbag to tie down your carbon fiber tripod because it’s too light in windy conditions, you might have been better off with an aluminum tripod.

 Tripod legs also have different internal builds, with most lightweight tripods featuring one-tube leg sectioning.

-These days, some medium builds are also using one-tube construction, giving you some options when moving into upper-tier tripods.
+Some medium builds also use one-tube construction, giving you options when moving into upper-tier tripods.

-Heavy-duty will usually always have two-tube legs.
-The difference between one-tube and two-tube is the level of stability under a more massive load.
-Two-tube legs provide more support.
+Heavy-duty trucks will always have two-tube legs.
+The difference between one-tube and two-tube trucks is the level of stability under a more massive load.
+Two-tube trucks provide more support.

 Center-column or not?

-Most one-tube tripods also come equipped with an adjustable center column, allowing you to quickly raise or lower the height of the tripod without adjusting the legs.
-Keep in mind this does destabilize the tripod the higher the center column is raised, however.
+Most one-tube tripods also have an adjustable center column, which allows you to quickly raise or lower the tripod’s height without adjusting the legs.
+However, the higher the center column is raised, the more destabilized the tripod becomes.

-On some one-tube tripods though, such as the Manfrotto 190 pictured above, the center column can be flipped 90 degrees.
-Couple this with the fact, that the legs can be extended to be almost horizontal, allows for incredible low shots close to the ground.
+On some one-tube tripods, though, such as the Manfrotto 190 pictured above, the center column can be flipped 90 degrees.
+The legs can also be extended almost horizontally, allowing for incredible low shots close to the ground.

 Tripod leg locking mechanisms: flip-latch locks vs twist locks